felipeblazing/janky-school-alarm/README.md

 chromium-browser http://127.0.0.1:9000 --start-fullscreen &
 ```

-2. cd into the clock_server dir and run this command to copy the service into its appropraite lcation
+2. cd into the repo dir and run this command to copy the service into its appropraite lcation

 ```
 sudo cp school_classes.service /etc/systemd/system/school_classes.service